Jubeki/Nova-Card-Linkable/UPGRADE.md

 ## Moving Cards From NovaServiceProvider to Dashboard

-In Nova 3 there was only on dashboard with cards.
+In Nova 3 there was only one dashboard with cards.
 You need to move your cards to the new Dashboard where you want to add them.

 ## Default Config